rodolfoap/jdocdb/README.md

 // Now, you can start SQLing... func main() {
+	/*

-	/* All functions have some PARAMETERS and then [ PREFIX [, SUFFIX] ],
+		All functions have some PARAMETERS and then [ PREFIX [, SUFFIX] ],

 		For example: db.SelectIds(Person{}, "prefix", "suffix")

 		1. If NO PREFIX is specified, the path will be ./person/
 		2. If PREFIX=data, the path will be ./data/person/
 		3. If SUFFIX=people, the path will be ./data/people/

+		Example with db.Insert, usage:

+		db.db.Insert(KEY, STRUCT, [ PREFIX [, SUFFIX] ])
 	*/

-	/*: Usage: db.Insert(KEY, STRUCT, [ PREFIX [, SUFFIX] ]) */
 	db.Insert("p0926", Person{"James", 33, false})
 	/* Will create the file ./people/p0926.json with this content:
 	{